Canadian cuisine: Cheese

 Dairy products became prominent among Central Canadian producers in the 1860s.
 Ontario's first cheese factory opened in 1863, and by the end of the decade, they had expanded to over two-hundred.
 The 1860s also saw to the start of a shift from wheat production to dairy and livestock in Quebec, which would become the dominant agricultural sector in the province by the early 20th century.
 Cream and cheese factory production would begin to increase exponentially in both Central and Eastern Canada by the 1880s.

 Canada is currently the 12th largest producer of cheese by tonnage, and is considered to be one of the major cheese-producing countries.
 Canadian cheese is mostly "firm", with cheddar and mozzarella being the most produced varieties in 2020.
 Among Canadians, specialty cheese (such as cream cheese, cottage cheese, and parmesan) is the most popular type, with cheddar being the second-most.
-The list given below, taken from an international database of cheese varieties, is an account of over one-hundred Canadian cheeses: